robweber/trash-panda/README.md

 The above defines a device type of __web_server__ that can be implemented by a host.
 The host must have the variable __virtual_host__ present, as it's used in the http service config; and also will automatically have the service check __http__ assigned to it.

+Also of note are some optional variables.

-Also notice the __interval__ value.
-This is optional.
-By default the global interval will be used, but individual device types, or individual hosts, can set their own.
+* __interval__: By default the global interval will be used, but individual device types, or individual hosts, can set their own.
+* __notifier__: Again, by default the global notification type will be used but hosts types can set their own.
+This will apply to the host and all services under it.
+* __service_check_attempts__: Override the global service check value with a custom value for this host

 ## Host Definitions